-Chilly water, cool breezes, and slightly-less-oppressive high temperatures: after enjoying the heat of the Caribbean coast for a week, is it any surprise that the prospect of the delightful Pozo Azul and Marinka Falls were calling us to Minca, Colombia?
+Chilly water, cool breezes, and slightly-less-oppressive high temperatures: after enjoying the heat of the Caribbean coast and Tayrona National Park for a week, is it any surprise that the prospect of the delightful Pozo Azul and Marinka Falls were calling us to explore the waterfalls of Minca, Colombia?

-We set off to Minca from Santa Marta with the hope of cooling off and enjoying some of the laid-back charm of Colombia’s mountainous Sierra Nevada, and that is exactly what we found.
+We set off to Minca from Santa Marta with the hope of cooling off and enjoying some of the laid-back charms of Colombia’s mountainous Sierra Nevada, and that is exactly what we found.

-While the town of Minca itself was delightfully charming and the views in the area were beautiful, it was the waterfalls that really caught our eye.
+While the town of Minca itself was delightfully charming and the views in the area were beautiful, it was the waterfalls in Minca, Colombia that really caught our eye.

-Here’s our quick guide to two of Minca’s most popular waterfalls: Pozo Azul & Marinka Falls!
+Here’s our guide to two of Minca’s most popular waterfalls: Pozo Azul and Marinka Falls!

 Table of Contents